mlogan914/toronto-climate-data/README.md

 2. The year range of the data we want is from 2020 to 2022.
 3. We only want the data in February.
 4. The data will be downloaded in hourly format.
-5. The output file will be named as all_years.csv.
+5. The output file will be named all_years.csv.

 ## 6. Technical Instruction
 ### 1. How to download data?